sami-ets/Documentation/docs/general/work_method.md

 ## Containers

-We observed that many research projects now ships with a `Dockerfile` or Singularity build file for automatically building the required libraries and run your experiments inside a container.
+We observed that many research projects now ship with a `Dockerfile` or Singularity build file for automatically building the required libraries and run your experiments inside a container.
 This is a way to make experiments reproducible between researchers and to accelerate research.
-Your project, in its final stage, should have these files, especially if your code has been part of a publication.
+Your project, in its final stage, should have these files, especially if your code is used in for a publication.

 ## Clean code and tests